replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes {#bug-fixes-v2022-08-03-0}

 - Fixes an issue in [Rook add-on](https://kurl.sh/docs/add-ons/rook) versions 1.5.11 and 1.5.12 that could cause Rook upgrades to fail from versions prior to 1.5.11 due to `auth_allow_insecure_global_id_reclaim` improperly set to `false` for [unpatched Ceph versions](https://docs.ceph.com/en/quincy/security/CVE-2021-20288/).
-- Fixes an issue in [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) versions prior to 0.19.9 that could cause Ceph to remain in `HEALTH_WARN` state for as long as an hour on a new install.
+- Fixes an issue in [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) versions prior to 0.19.9 that could cause Ceph to remain in `HEALTH_WARN` state for as long as an hour on a new installation.

 ## Release v2022.07.29-0